M113 armored personnel carrier: Derivatives

 A lowered and shortened version of the M113 developed for the Netherlands.
-It was used for reconnaissance duties with cavalry battalions and armoured engineer companies.
+It was used for reconnaissance duties with cavalry battalions and armored engineer companies.
 It had four road wheels on either side.
 The engine was moved to the rear of the vehicle although the drive sprockets were maintained at the front.
-Armament was a 25mm cannon in a remotely operated turret.
+Armament was a 25 mm cannon in a remotely operated turret.
 Crew consisted of commander, driver and gunner.
 It has also been used by the Canadian Army as the Lynx reconnaissance vehicle.